My Store

 Love Japanese Style Like We Do

-The suzuribako has one large drawer for storing writing implements and the top lid of the box opens to place the ink stone.
-As with most of these boxes, the catch on the left needs to be held down while pulling the lid handle to the left, for opening.
+In terms of design, this box is both practical and charming, featuring one spacious drawer for writing implements and a hinged lid that opens to reveal space for the ink stone.
+The box’s catch on the left must be pressed down while pulling the lid handle to the left to open.

 - box measures around 16.5 cm (6.4”) tall x 15 cm (6”) across x 24.5 cm (9.6”) deep.